gnfrazier/gnfrazier.github.io/_posts/2018-3-7-altova-missionkit-mapforce-etl.md

 ### Checking the Output

-At the bottom of the workspace Mapforce has handy tabs that allow navigation to different stages of the work flow.
+At the bottom of the workspace, Mapforce has handy tabs that allow navigation to different stages of the workflow.
 Using the output view generates the mapping on a portion of the input file.

 ### Generate the code

 Generate the output code in the required format.
-Then either use it as part of a larger script, or compile it and run it on a machine of your choice.
-This step seemed to easy to me at first, but it really does work.
+Then either use it as part of a larger script or compile it to run on a machine of your choice.
+This step seemed too easy to me at first, but it really does work.

 ### Wrapping Up

-I can write Python to get done what I need, but Mapforce is simple enough i would have no problem setting up the inputs and outputs, then turning the mapping steps over to a business user.
+I can write Python to get done what I need, but Mapforce is simple enough I would have no problem setting up the inputs and outputs, then turning the mapping steps over to a business user.
 The documentation is daunting in volume and does not have a great way to dive in an out of it to move quickly.
 That being said, once I got the hang of the interface I was able to search for specific functions that looked close to what I needed.
 I still feel a little ashamed for being so excited about a proprietary tool, maybe I shouldn't be when it is the right tool for the job.